 Since 2013, the Embarcadero waterfront has also been home to one of the city's most beloved museums: the Exploratorium, an interactive space highlighting science and art with an array of hands-on exhibits, many that involve playing with gravity, motion, light, sound, and everything in between.
 It's for kids and adults alike, and really takes advantage of its bayside space with outdoor exhibits that capture wind sounds, examine the different colors and water, and determines which way the tide is flowing.
 Don't miss the Tactile Dome, a pitch black maze that you navigate through touch.

-From April through October, AT&T Park (located in China Basin, on the Embarcadero's southern end) roars to life as the home of the San Francisco Giants baseball team, three-time World Champions since 2010.
+From April through October, Oracle Park (located in China Basin, on the Embarcadero's southern end) roars to life as the home of the San Francisco Giants baseball team, three-time World Champions since 2010.
 Even if you're not a fan of “America's favorite pastime,” a visit to the park is worth it for its incredible bay views.
 Tours of the ballpark are available throughout the year, when the Giants are out of town, and include access to the dugouts, batting cage, and visitors' clubhouse.
-AT&T Park occasionally hosts concerts too, from Bruce Springsteen and the E Street Band to Guns & Roses.
+Oracle Park occasionally hosts concerts too, from Bruce Springsteen and the E Street Band to Guns & Roses.

 Where to Eat & Drink